CS1371/ta-index/README.md

 * Name: Must match exactly with the section in the Basic TA Information
 * Location: Where this section is located
 * Time: Formatted in accordance with the JSON specification
+* First TA: The GT Username of the First TA (or blank if nobody)
+* Second TA: The GT Username of the second TA (or blank if nobody)